 January 10: The House of Representatives introduced a bill to encourage soldiers to become recruiters, promising an $8 reward for every recruit a soldier can get to sign.
 The bill was enacted on January 27.
 House Bills and Resolutions, 13th Congress, 2nd Session.

 January 27: Act of Congress provided a bounty of $124 to every recruit who agreed to serve five years or until the war’s end, and authorized a bounty of $8 to every soldier or citizen who procured a recruit to enlist for a term of five years.
 Statutes At Large, 13th Congress, 2nd Session

 February 9: George W. Campbell was appointed Secretary of the Treasury replacing Albert Gallatin.

-“You will have heard … of the renomination of Gallatin as fifth commissioner ….
+February 15: Congressman Samuel Taggart (F-MA) criticized the appointment of George W. Campbell as Secretary of the Treasury, explaining in a private letter: “You will have heard … of the renomination of Gallatin as fifth commissioner ….
 As the objection taken to him from his being Secretary of the Treasury was removed by the appointment of a successor, there was little opposition made to the last appointment.
 His successor [George W. Campbell] is one of the bitterest of the bitter warhawks, and it is I believe the universal opinion among the Federalists, as well as man of the Democrats, that his talents are not equal to the station.
 The Wags of the city however have found out something very significant and appropriate in his name, George Washington Campbell, G.W.C.
 Government Wants Cash.”